inlets/docs.inlets.dev/docs/uplink/manage-tunnels.md

 ```

 #### Run postgresql on your private server

-We can run a Postgresql instance using Docker:
+The quickest way to spin up a Postgres instance on your own machine would be to use Docker:

 ```bash
 head -c 16 /dev/urandom |shasum